theRenard/Blog/docs/articles/cocos-creator/shoot-em-up-in-cocos-creator/the_player_node.md

 ## The `Player` Children Nodes

 The Player has 2 children nodes, the `Engine`, which is a particle system, and the `Ship` which is a sprite.
-I've found that in many tutorials the player is a sprite, but I think it's better to use a sprite as a child of a node, so you can add other components to the player node.
+I've found that in many tutorials the player node contains the sprite component, but I think it's better to use a sprite as a child of a node, so you can add other components (sprite or particles) to the player node.

 ```
 Player